jmeowmeow/PixieReport/express-progress/tasks.md

 a side effect of looking at the /cache page.
 Should there be an implicit expire() inside cache.js or should that be in server.js ?

+Added expire() in server.js

+- [X] Cache expire(dtNow) without hitting /cache endpoint (10% on a pixie image cache miss).

+De-tabbed cache.js .
 Probably want to remove tab formatting in your dev laptop vim for js.

 Matrix pixie displays could be inline data: URLs to reduce multiple web client fetches.

-Thinking again about robots.txt .
+Thinking again about robots.txt after seeing GoogleBot represented as the most persistent visitor .
 I compared a couple of public company websites.
-One had none.
+One had no robots.txt file.
 One had a saga.

 ## Weatherpixie.com Features